MicroFocus/octane-gitlab-service/README.md

      glob:**.xml

 ##### gitlab.gherkinTestResultsFilePattern #####
-same as testResultsFilePattern property, but for Gherkin test results.
+Same as testResultsFilePattern property, but for Gherkin test results.

 ##### gitlab.testResultsOutputFolderPath #####
-Path to directory in GitLab service machine.
-The service will saved test results (of Gherkin) under this path till it will be sent to Octane.
+Path to directory in GitLab service machine, where Gherkin test results will be stored until sent to Octane.
 After one hour the files will be deleted.

 ##### gitlab.variables.pipeline.usage
-This property is optional.
 By default, the service report to ALM Octane includes all of the project's variables.
-These variables will be present in the Pipeline module and the user can set a new value and run it from ALM Octane.
+These variables will be present in the Pipeline module and the user can set new values for them and run the pipeline from ALM Octane.

-To also see the groups or instance variables, add it to the property’s value.
+To also see the groups or instance variables, add them to the property’s value.
 Example:

 * Variables from project: gitlab.variables.pipeline.usage=project